garden-io/garden/docs/reference/commands.md

 Examples:

-    garden deploy                      # deploy everything in the project garden deploy my-service           # only deploy my-service garden deploy service-a,service-b  # only deploy service-a and service-b garden deploy --force              # force re-deploy, even for deploys already deployed and up-to-date garden deploy --watch              # watch for changes to code garden deploy --dev=my-service     # deploys all services, with dev mode enabled for my-service garden deploy --dev                # deploys all compatible services with dev mode enabled garden deploy --local=my-service   # deploys all services, with local mode enabled for my-service garden deploy --local              # deploys all compatible services with local mode enabled garden deploy --env stage          # deploy your services to an environment called stage garden deploy --skip service-b     # deploy all services except service-b garden deploy --forward            # deploy all services and start port forwards without watching for changes
+    garden deploy                      # deploy everything in the project garden deploy my-deploy            # only deploy my-deploy garden deploy deploy-a,deploy-b    # only deploy deploy-a and deploy-b garden deploy --force              # force re-deploy, even for deploys already deployed and up-to-date garden deploy --watch              # watch for changes to code garden deploy --dev=my-deploy      # deploys all deploys, with dev mode enabled for my-deploy garden deploy --dev                # deploys all compatible deploys with dev mode enabled garden deploy --local=my-deploy    # deploys all deploys, with local mode enabled for my-deploy garden deploy --local              # deploys all compatible deploys with local mode enabled garden deploy --env stage          # deploy your deploys to an environment called stage garden deploy --skip deploy-b      # deploy all deploys except deploy-b garden deploy --forward            # deploy all deploys and start port forwards without watching for changes

 #### Usage